 \textbf{OATS}~\cite{Agarwal_2023_ICCV}.
 The dataset was collected in San Francisco with an instrumented vehicle and comprises 1026 labeled clips and is divided into 3 splits for cross-validation.
 OATS labels 59 traffic atomic activity classes.
 We follow the same experimental protocol to train and evaluate the 35 classes.
 The dimensions of an image are 1200 $\times$ 1920 pixels.
 We downsample the image size to 224 $\times$ 224, as in~\cite{Agarwal_2023_ICCV}.

 \textbf{TACO}.
 We construct the TACO dataset in the CARLA simulator~\cite{Dosovitskiy17} to attain a balanced distribution encompassing 64 classes of traffic atomic activities.
+We leverage three approaches to collect data: auto-pilot, scenario-runner~\cite{scenario_runner}, and automatic scenario generation~\cite{kung2023riskbench}.
 The TACO dataset comprises 5178 clips.
 Among them, 1148 are used for testing.
 We collect image and instance segmentation data with a size of 512 $\times$ 1536 pixels, and subsequently downsample each frame to 256 $\times$ 768 as input to the models.

 \textbf{nuScenes}~\cite{nuscenes}.
 We annotate the $train\_val$ set of nuScenes dataset with atomic activities.
 The $train\_val$ set comprises 850 videos.
 Our annotation protocol yields a total of 426 short clips, each comprising 16 frames.
 The annotated nuScenes encompasses 42 classes of atomic activity.
 Please refer to the supplementary material for additional details on the dataset construction and annotation.